An Introduction to Display Editing with Vi USD:15-1

 3.6.
 Summary

-eraseyour erase (usually ^H or #), erases a character during
+erase (usually DEL or ^H), erases a character during an insert

 O opens and inputs new lines, above the current